 Hopefully what I have provided has provided some guidance on how to choose a Scan N Cut to buy.
 I remember how much I researched to work out which model I would purchase.
 I aim to continue to update this page as new information is available.

-For you, it is about finding the features that you need and the budget that you have.
-Hopefully the two match!
+For you, it is about finding the features that you need and the budget that you have and then matching the two of them!
 (If you are anything like me, I always end up spending more than I intended to )

 Anyway, for now…